Enterprise Risk and Audit Services

 What are the responsibilities of the Audit and Risk Committee?

 The Audit and Risk Committee is responsible to review and advise on:

 - The integrity, quality and transparency of the Region’s financial, management and operational information.

 - The effectiveness of the financial and management reporting processes.

 - The effectiveness of risk management and control processes and practices.

 - The performance of the internal audit function and assessing the effectiveness of the external audit function.

-To obtain additional information about the roles and responsibilities of the Internal Audit function, please refer to the
+To obtain additional information about the roles and responsibilities of the internal audit function, please refer to the

-Internal Audit Charter (PDF).
+Enterprise Risk and Audit Services Charter (PDF).